srikanthdannarapu/jwt-security/README.md

 import io.jsonwebtoken.Jwts;
 import io.jsonwebtoken.Claims;

-//Sample method to validate and read the JWT private void parseJWT(String jwt) {
+#Sample method to validate and read the JWT
+private void parseJWT(String jwt) {

     //This line will throw an exception if it is not a signed JWS (as expected)